SEVERFIELD (UK) LIMITED

 Were there any changes to the standard payment terms in the reporting period?

 Longest terms are for payments to be made at the end of the month two months after invoice.

 Any other information about payment terms

 Any invoice disputes are promptly communicated to the supplier by the finance or buying team and necessary follow up taken as needed.

 Has this business signed up to a code of conduct or standards on payment practices?
 If so, which?For example, signatories to The Prompt Payment Code must commit to paying 95% of their invoices within 60 days.

-Yes – Applied for Prompt Payment Code
+Yes – Prompt Payment

 Does this business offer e-invoicing in relation to qualifying contracts?
 This is where suppliers can electronically submit and track invoices.
 It’s not just allowing suppliers to email them an invoice.